-- Laundry and Housekeeping Services: Some offer laundry or housekeeping services within their base rental fees, others allow you to add this into your service package as needed.
+Some offer laundry or housekeeping services within their base rental fees; others allow you to add this into your service package as needed.

-- Maintenance: Expected maintenance of the apartment is usually included in the base rent, which also includes upkeep of landscaping.
+Expected maintenance of the apartment is usually included in the base rent, which also includes the upkeep of the landscaping.

-- Dining Programs: Some assisted living communities include a dining package in their base rental fees and others allow you to add one to three meals per day based on the resident’s preferences and their accessibility to a kitchen within their apartment.
+Some assisted living communities include a dining package in their base rental fees, and others allow you to add one to three meals per day based on the resident’s preferences and their accessibility to a kitchen within their apartment.
 Some assisted living facilities have kitchens in the apartment, others have kitchenettes, and some only offer a communal dining experience in a common dining room.

-- A’ la Carte: Assisted living facilities that offer an a ’la carte pricing option individually select the services needed as you need them.
-It allows you to only pay for what you need, and if your loved one’s needs change overtime you can adjust the care plan.
+Assisted living facilities that offer an a ’la carte pricing option individually select the services needed as you need them.
+It allows you to only pay for what you need, and if your loved one’s needs change over time you can adjust the care plan.

-- Levels of Care: Packaged services, also known as levels of care, have a price plan based upon usually three or four different levels of care.
+Packaged services, also known as levels of care, have a price plan based upon usually three or four different levels of care.
 After your loved one requires a certain level of care the price increases.
-Rather than continually adding or removing services as with an a’ la carte program, residents are periodically re-assessed and the level of care that best fits their needs is chosen.
+Rather than continually adding or removing services as with an a’ la carte program, residents are periodically re-assessed and the level of care that best fits their needs is chosen